Amazon’s carbon footprint is getting bigger

 The modern human has no patience.
 You know the expression “time is money”.
 This reflects the “I want it now” sentiment that people have nowadays.
 No time to enjoy a sunrise, no time to sniff the fragrance of a flower, no time to sit down with your friends and talk without looking at your phone the whole time.

 It is sad we are constantly in a hurry.
-It is also sad, that our hectic lifestyle has called forth all kinds of stupid ailments.
+It is also sad that our hectic lifestyle has called forth all kinds of stupid ailments.
 Everything has to be immediately present, on-demand and companies like Amazon are fulfilling your wish.
 But at what price?

 Amazon’s Prime Service

-Now if this were the only issue, I could care less and would not be writing this post.
+Now if this were the only issue, I couldn’t care less and would not be writing this post.
 The problem is that this lack of patience has quite a few side effects one might not be aware of.

-Lets first have a look at what this Prime service actually means
+Let’s first have a look at what this Prime service actually means

-The shipping goes super fast, like 2 days only.
+The shipping goes super fast, for 2 days only.
 It might even be 1 day or an amazing 2 hours.
-I mean you have a wish and the goods are there already, as if by magic.
+I mean, you have a wish and the goods are there already, as if by magic.
 I do not think this immediate gratification is so nice.
-Do you remember in the good old times, when you would be waiting for a parcel to arrive by regular mail?
-It could take weeks and in the meantime, you were looking forward to it, which was part of the fun.

 Prime Video Privileges is competing with HBO, Disney, and Netflix, everybody competing for a piece of the cake.

-For those who do not want to cook, there is the AmazonFresh meal kit delivery.
+For those who do not want to cook, there is the Amazon fresh meal kit delivery.
 You have a wish and your meal is there.
 You spend less time than going out to a restaurant.
 But it could also mean you do not mingle with people so much anymore.
 Humans are becoming more lonely as they lack interaction.

 What about this great service called Prime Wardrobe service?
 You get your chosen fashion delivered at your home.
 You can try it on and only pay for the pieces you keep and then mail back what you do not want.